rust-lang/rust-bindgen/CONTRIBUTING.md

 ### Publish and add a git tag for the right commit

-Once you're in the right commit, do `cargo release --execute`.
+Once you're in the right commit, do.

 ```
-cargo release [path|minor] --execute
+cargo release [patch|minor] --execute
 cargo release --execute
 ```
 This does the equivalent of the following: